 Next, choose a photo to upload as your business page profile picture.
 Businesses commonly use their logo as a profile picture, but you may use any photo that represents your business and your business’ branding.
 Be sure that your image is clear and doesn’t get cropped.

-If you don’t already have an image in mind that you’d like to use, or are in need of a new one, it’s worth checking Fiverr.
+If you don’t already have an image in mind that you’d like to use, or are in need of a new one, it’s worth checking Bluehost.
 There you can find freelance experts who can design a professional profile picture for you, whether it’s a logo another image, at an affordable price.
 Click here to browse freelancers.

 Next, consider uploading a cover photo.
 A cover photo is the background image that appears on your Facebook Business Page, similar to your personal Facebook account.
 You want your cover photo to be visually appealing and representative of your business.
 Your cover photo should be at least 400 pixels wide by 150 pixels tall.
 You can check out our list of Facebook page templates for your small business.

 If you are having trouble finding a cover image, you can create one for free using Canva.
 It includes many Facebook cover templates that you can easily customize without any graphic design skills or knowledge.
 For more information, check out our guide on how to design a Facebook business page.

 Facebook will prompt you to invite your current Facebook friends from your personal account to like your new business page.
 Existing Facebook friends can provide a good initial base of likes for a new Facebook Business Page, so it is advised to go ahead and do this.
 Either click the pop-up prompt, or invite friends from your “…” button from your business page as illustrated below.

 In the left-hand menu, find and select “About.”
 This is where you will input information that tells readers about your business, from ways to contact you to your products or menu.
 Enter all pertinent information, such as your website, hours, and contact information.